pauloarchanjo/piano-for-web/README.md

 # Piano-using-Web
-Mini-Piano feito com a Tríade Web (HTML, CSS e JavaScript).
+Mini-Piano made with the Web Triad (HTML, CSS and JavaScript).

 ![Screenshot](frontpage.png)

-Este código foi feito em 2022, em um estudo da programação web.
+This code was made in 2022, in a study of web programming.